ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 ## So How does this all work?

-WSJT-X ADIF Log Visualizer & Mapper is a web app.
+WSJT-X ADIF Log Visualizer & Mapper is a browser app.
 It is HTML and CSS with a bunch of JavaScript.
-All open source and relatively easy to understand.
+All open source and easy to understand.
 The web app is served to your browser via a simple Python web server.
-All you do is open a Windows CMD prompt as Administrator, run one simple Python script then point your browser to http://localhost:8000
+All you do is open a Windows CMD prompt as Administrator, run one simple Python script then point your browser to http://localhost:8000.

+Note that this app is designed to work locally on a Windows 11 (or 10) PC.
+It reads local WSJT-X log files.
+It will work as a web-based app on a remote server but the real-time monitoring feature will be disabled.
+The best workaround for this is to manually upload your wsjtx_log.adi file to the root of your remote web server.

 # Installation